 It is important to note that relief is only available in respect of donations made by an individual out of income taxed in Guernsey to Guernsey charities which have registered in accordance with the Charities and Non Profit Organisations (Registration) (Guernsey) Law, 2008.
-To view the list of charities that have registered, please click on this link.
+To view the list of charities that have registered, please click here.